Skip to content

 uv build --build-constraint={{constraints}} --require-hashes --wheel

-# execute the build task
+# Execute the build task

-just build
+just package

-uv add --group dev rust-just
+uv add --group dev just

 docker := require("docker")